is-a-dev/register/README.md

 # is-a-dev
 Register a free `yourname.is-a.dev` domain

-[NOTE: Work in progress.
-This is not usable yet]

 ## How do I register?
 * Fork this project
 * Add a `domain-name.json` new file in `domains/` directory